boneskull/alfred-npms/README.md

 These are set within the workflow configuration and can be altered to better suit your usage.

 - `NPMS_CACHE_EXPIRATION`: Number of seconds to keep search results.
 Defaults to `86400` (one day).
-- `NPMS_SEARCH_SCORE_THRESHOLD`: Packages having a "search score" lower than this number will be ignored.
-Defaults to `0.01`.

 ## License